...

 1. Kong, J., Zhou, L., Li, X., & Ren, Q. (2023).
 Sleep disorders affect cognitive function in adults: An overview of systematic reviews and meta-analyses.
 Sleep and Biological Rhythms, 21(2), 133–142. https://doi.org/10.1007/s41105-022-00439-9

 For example, sources like PubMed and ScienceDirect were used to find systematic reviews and meta-analyses of studies that were relevant to various sleep conditions and cognitive function words.
-The copied info was looked at to come to a conclusion.
+The copied info was looked at to conclude.
 The study’s results cover a range of topics.

 For example, the writers found a link between not getting enough sleep and having trouble paying attention and using your working memory.
 They also learned that 7-8 hours of sleep is the best amount.
 The bad effects of sleep problems, like insomnia, on cognitive decline were also found.